oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 #### Usage of registered JWT Claims

-The following are non-selectively disclosable registered JWT claims that VC-SD-JWTs contain for specific purposes:
+The following are non-selectively disclosable registered JWT claims that SD-JWTs of VC-SD-JWTs contain for specific purposes:

 * `iss`
     * REQUIRED.
 The issuer of the Verifiable Credential.
 The value of `iss` MUST be a URI.
-See [JWT] for more information.
+See [@!RFC7519] for more information.
 * `iat`
     * REQUIRED.
 The time of issuance of the Verifiable Credential.
+See [@!RFC7519] for more information.
 * `nbf`
     * REQUIRED.
-The time before which the VC-SD-JWT MUST NOT be accepted before validating.
+The time before which the Verifiable Credential MUST NOT be accepted before validating.
+See [@!RFC7519] for more information.
 * `exp`
     * REQUIRED.
 The expiry time of the Verifiable Credential after which the proof of the Verifiable Credential is no longer valid.
+See [@!RFC7519] for more information.
 * `cnf`
     * OPTIONAL.
-The confirmation method can be used to verify the Holder Binding JWT of the disclosed SD-JWT.
+The confirmation method can be used to verify the holder binding of the Verifiable Presentation.
+See [@!RFC7800] for more information.
 * `type`
     * REQUIRED.
 The type or types of the Verifiable Credential.
 * `status`
     * OPTIONAL.
 The information on how to read the status of the Verifiable Credential.
+See TBD for more information.

-The following are selectively disclosable registered JWT claims that VC-SD-JWTs contain for specific purposes:
+The following are selectively disclosable registered JWT claims that SD-JWTs of VC-SD-JWTs contain for specific purposes:

 * `sub`
     * OPTIONAL.
-The identifier of the subject of the Verifiable Credential.
+The identifier of the Subject of the Verifiable Credential.
 The value of `sub` MUST be a URI.
 The Issuer MAY use it to provide the Subject identifier assigned and maintained by the Issuer.
 There is no requirement for a binding to exist between `sub` and `cnf` claims.

 ## Example

-The following is a non-normative example of an unsecured JSON payload of the
+The following is a non-normative example of a Credential acting as the input for the VC-SD-JWT:
-VC-SD-JWT:

 ```
 {